Motorola Moto Z3

 At a time when smartphone prices are through the roof, Motorola is charging a little under $500 for its 2018 flagship phone.
 Why?
-The new Moto Z3 will be the first smartphone that’s “upgradable to 5G” early next year via a 5G Moto Mod, which will magnetically snap onto the back of the phone and allow much faster data speeds.
+The new Moto Z3 is the first smartphone that’s “upgradeable to 5G” via a 5G Moto Mod, which magnetically snaps onto the back of the phone, allowing for much faster data speeds.
 By keeping the phone’s price low, the cost of the 5G mod won’t feel as exorbitant, and it also allows people to buy more Moto Mods to suit their lifestyle.

 There are a few caveats.
-The Moto Z3 does not have the latest Qualcomm Snapdragon 845 processor like the competition, it’s not water resistant (nor does it have Motorola’s signature Shattershield display), and most importantly, it’s only available through Verizon.
+The Moto Z3 does not have a Qualcomm Snapdragon 845 or 855 processor like the competition, it’s not water resistant (nor does it have Motorola’s signature Shattershield display), and most importantly, it’s only available through Verizon.
 You won’t be able to buy it from other carriers, or unlocked.
-The 5G Moto Mod, which we’ll discuss below, also doesn’t arrive until early 2019.
+The 5G Moto Mod, which we’ll discuss below, is also locked to Verizon’s network.

-But if you’re a Verizon subscriber looking for a phone in this price range, the Moto Z3 is still your best choice.
+But if you’re a Verizon subscriber looking for a phone in this price range, the Moto Z3 is a solid choice.

 Uninspiring design, great display

-The Moto Z3 is almost an exact replica of the mid-range Moto Z3 Play, with the differences being a lower-performing processor and a slightly lesser camera in the Z3 Play.
-Since both share the same design and display, we strongly recommend checking out our Moto Z3 Play review, where we discuss this in greater detail.
+The replica of the mid-range Moto Z3 Play, with the differences being a lower-performing processor and a slightly lesser camera in the Z3 Play.
+Since both share the same design and display, we strongly recommend checking out our Moto Z3 Play review, where we discuss this in greater detail.is almost an exact

 But to summarize: The phone is exceptionally thin, so it doesn’t feel too thick when you attach Moto Mods.
 These mods range from a battery and speaker to a projector and 360-degree camera — they snap magnetically to the back of the phone, and data is transferred through Pogo pins at the bottom.
 We’ve found a few of them to be useful and fun, but most are expensive, and it’s also cumbersome to carry these mods around unless you always have a backpack or purse nearby.